Still life by Adriaen van Utrecht

+Adriaen shows here that he can really paint anything.
 You can almost feel and touch the objects here.
-Look at that beautiful bright yellow lemon, and that peel that hangs over the table.
-Extremely done.
-All things in the painting seem to have been put down spontaneously and disorganised, but it has been well thought out by Adriaen.
+Look at that beautiful bright yellow lemon, and that little peel hanging over the table.
+Incredibly well done.
+All the things in the painting seem to have been put down in a spontaneous and messy way, but Adriaen van Utrecht has thought them through.

-If you look closely, you will see that he has arranged all the objects very precisely.
-That overlapping of all those objects, putting things in front of and behind each other, was entirely deviced by Adriaan van Utrecht.
-As a painter you could show how good you were at fabric expression, being: painting materials.
-The white tablecloth or for example the beautiful glasses.
-So transparent that you can hardly see them.
-Either the shiny golden goblet, or the bowl, or that beautiful wood.
-And that combined with the effect of light and shadow of the painting; extremely difficult.
-Often painting a still life was also a test for a young painter to show his craftsmanship.
+If you look closely, you can see that he has arranged all the objects very precisely across the painting.
+This overlapping of all those objects, putting things in front of and behind each other, was completely thought out by Adriaan van Utrecht.
+As a painter, you could show how good you were at expressing material.
+The white tablecloth or the beautiful glasses, for example.
+So transparent that you could hardly see them.
+Or the shiny golden goblet, the bowl or that beautiful wood.
+And that combined with light and shadow effects the painting; incredibly difficult.
+Often, painting a still life was also a test for a young painter to show off his craftsmanship.

 But why was this such a popular genre, a table full of expensive objects and food?
-It was a sign of prosperity anyway, you could show what you had.
-Show off.
-A bit like now: a lot of attention to chic food, which looks very nice.
-Still life paintings often graced the houses of seventeenth-century rich, affluent, well-nourished people.
+It was a sign of wealth anyway, you could show off what you had.
+Showing off.
+A bit like now: a lot of attention paid to fancy food, which looks very nice.
+Still life paintings often adorned the homes of seventeenth century rich, prosperous, well fed people.

-How do these Dutch people get all those luxury products that we see in the painting here?
+How did the Dutch get all those luxury products that we see here in the painting?
 That was because of international trade.
-In the Golden Age, the Dutch sail to the west and east and take all kinds of luxury goods home with them.
-The warehouses were full of it.
+In the Golden Age, the Dutch sailed to the West and the East and brought back all kinds of luxury products.
+The warehouses were full of them.